 If you have questions, contact your doctor or call the phone number listed on your NHS letter.
 You can also phone the Cancer Research UK nurses if you would like to talk to someone at this worrying time.

-My screening appointment has been cancelled
+My screening appointment has been delayed

 I am due for screening, but I haven’t received an invitation.